hi-18-K/Walkie_Talkie/README.md

 # Walkie_Talkie

 This is my first project created to get hands on learning.
-Took Reference from COrey Schafer's django playlist.
+Took Reference from Corey Schafer's django playlist.

 ### Tech used: Django , HTML/CSS